 - Surrogate requirements

 - Cons of being a Surrogate

 - Cons of Surrogacy for Intended Parents

 Basic Surrogate Requirements at Physician’s Surrogacy

-A surrogacy journey is not only physically demanding, but emotionally as well.
+A surrogacy journey is not only physically demanding but emotionally as well.
 Our team works diligently to make sure that your journey is as smooth as possible.
-Our surrogacy agency is located in San Diego, California.
-Below are the basic requirements to become a surrogate mother with Physician’s Surrogacy.
+Our surrogacy agency is located in San Diego, California but we are recruiting Surrogates all over the U.S. Below are the basic requirements to become a surrogate mother with Physician’s Surrogacy.